 Before he retired Peter was successively an industrial chemist, a

 computer software developer and a junior civil servant.

-In his spare time he is Chairman and Web Editor of BCS, the Chartered Institute for IT, Fortran Specialist Group and a member of the BCS Wolverhampton Branch Committee.
+In his spare time he is Treasurer of BCS, the Chartered Institute for IT, Fortran Specialist Group and Wolverhampton Branch.

 In the last decade his interest in archaeology and history has taken him to visit Bronze Age, Greek, Roman and later sites around the Mediterranean, Visigothic churches in northern Spain, as well as sites in the UK ranging from the Stone Age to the Cold War.

 Esme is a PhD student at Staffordshire University researching the community benefits of participation in archaeological projects.
 She also works as a field archaeologist for the Centre of Archaeology based at Staffordshire University.
 Her interests in archaeology are many and varied, but primary interests include the Anglo-Saxon period, conflict archaeology and the use of archaeology in contemporary society.